manishbisht/Udacity/FrontEnd Web Developer Nanodegree/P4 -Website Optimization/README.md

 ###Part 1: Optimized PageSpeed Insights score for index.html

 Some useful tips to help you get started:
-* Moved analytics code at the bottom of the page.
+1. Moved analytics code at the bottom of the page.
-* Moved all the styles on this page.
+2. Moved all the styles on this page.
-* Loading google font in more optimised way.
+3. Loading google font in more optimised way.
-* Added media print seperately.
+4. Added media print seperately.
-* Copressed and resized all images.
+5. Copressed and resized all images.
-* Loading scripts asynchronously.
+6. Loading scripts asynchronously.

-- Click [here](https://manishbisht.me/Udacity/FrontEnd%20Web%20Developer%20Nanodegree/P4%20-Website%20Optimization/) to view the complete optimised page.
+Click [here](https://manishbisht.me/Udacity/FrontEnd%20Web%20Developer%20Nanodegree/P4%20-Website%20Optimization/) to view the complete optimised page.

-- Google PageSpeed Insights Desktop: 91/100 , Mobile : 90/100
+Google PageSpeed Insights Desktop: 91/100 , Mobile : 90/100

 ###Part 2: Optimize Frames per Second in pizza.html

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.

-You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).
+1. Used more performant DOM element selectors getElementsbyClassName.
+2. Removed unwanted calculations from the ChangePizzaSizes loop.
+3. Removed determineDx function and optimised calculations.
+4. Moved repeted calculations outside of the loop in updatePositions function.
+5. Added a scroll function to use the requestAnimationFrame API to optimize concurrent animations.

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")